 Traditional media’s continuous analog streams have taken a digital turn and become electronic bits of pattern, noise, signals, feedback loops, networks, clusters, interactions, reactions, and predictions.
 The digital may therefore be seen as a complex supplement: as something that is additive to previous forms, yet also as something that replaces them.
 Similarly, this same ambiguity tangles together questions of network connections and disconnections, both in the literal and in the metaphoric sense.
 This invites discussions about how digital technologies have the potential to disrupt, augment, or even resurrect creative work and media.
 Because the digital permeates virtually all forms of communication and expression, it is thus crucial to theorize, critique, explore, and (re)imagine topics where the digital intersects creative practice and form.

-DISCo invites submissions which engage with an interdisciplinary approach to understanding digital culture through topics which include, but are not limited to: creative industry, new media, electronic and media art, music and sound, narrative and storytelling forms, game design, and computational creativity.
+DISCo invited submissions which engage with an interdisciplinary approach to understanding digital culture through topics which include, but are not limited to: creative industry, new media, electronic and media art, music and sound, narrative and storytelling forms, game design, and computational creativity.

 Societies around the globe are adopting more and more digital devices in all areas of their life.
 The types of devices, functions, and services which are adopted differ widely, not only between the global North and South, East and West, but also within any one society.
 This changes how societies work, communicate, and interact, amongst themselves, and across geographic, linguistic, and cultural borders.
 Thus, societies are shaped and reshaped through the use of technology.